centreon/centreon-archived/doc/en/api/api_rest/index.rst

 You can use the centreon API ti submit information to the monitoring engine.
 All information that you sublit will be forwarded to the centreon engine poller that host the configuration.

 To provide information, Centreon need to have specific and mandatory information.

+The user must be admin or have access to "Reach API Configuration".

 For the host submission please fournish the following information :

 +------------------+------------------------------------------+
 | Fields           | Description                              |